An Introduction to Node.js

 What Is Node.js?

 There are plenty of definitions to be found online.
-Let’s take a look at a couple of the more popular ones:
+Let’s take a look at a couple of the more popular ones.
+This is what the project’s home page has to say:

 Node.js® is a JavaScript runtime built on Chrome’s V8 JavaScript engine.
-Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.

-Node.js is an event-based, non-blocking, asynchronous I/O framework that uses Google’s V8 JavaScript engine and libuv library.
+Node.js is an event-based, non-blocking, asynchronous I/O runtime that uses Google’s V8 JavaScript engine and libuv library.

-Hmmm, “non-blocking I/O”, “event-driven”, “asynchronous” — that’s quite a lot to digest in one go.
+Hmmm, “event-based”, “non-blocking”, “asynchronous I/O” — that’s quite a lot to digest in one go.
 So let’s approach this from a different angle and begin by focusing on the other detail that both descriptions mention — the V8 JavaScript engine.

 Node Is Built on Google Chrome’s V8 JavaScript Engine

-The V8 engine is the open-source JavaScript engine that runs in the Chrome, Opera and Vivaldi browsers.
+The V8 engine is the open-source JavaScript engine that runs in Google Chrome and other Chromium-based web browsers, including Brave, Opera, and Vivaldi.
 It was designed with performance in mind and is responsible for compiling JavaScript directly to native machine code that your computer can execute.

 However, when we say that Node is built on the V8 engine, we don’t mean that Node programs are executed in a browser.
 They aren’t.
 Rather, the creator of Node (Ryan Dahl) took the V8 engine and enhanced it with various features, such as a file system API, an HTTP library, and a number of operating system–related utility methods.